sduoers/.github/profile/README.md

 Welcome to the official GitHub page of Suleyman Demirel University's Open Exploration & Research in Security Laboratory (SDUOERS).

 PS: If you have not already guessed SDUOERS is kind a inspired by the terminology "sudoers".
-(You Google what sudoers mean in security context)
+(You can google what sudoers mean in a security context)